(Reuters) - Protests swept the globe in 2019, with millions of people taking to the streets from Catalonia to Colombia, Haiti to Hong Kong.

 Some called for reforms and others opposed them.
-Worries over climate change and environmental destruction also galvanized activists worldwide.
+Worries over climate change and environmental destruction also galvanised activists worldwide.
 The frustrations were sometimes similar, from inequality to powerlessness.

 Often the protests turned violent, with security forces killing several hundred people in Iran, Iraq and elsewhere.
 Volleys of tear gas became a familiar sight in traditionally peaceful and stable Hong Kong.

 Yet amid the gunfire and clouds of tear gas, there was a global solidarity as demonstrators drew on each other’s determination and strength.

 Reuters photographers in more than a dozen countries documented the depth of feeling that linked disparate movements.

 “Right now we are in a stage of awakening and we have to take advantage of that,” said Andres Felipe Vargas, a professor joining an anti-government strike in Bogota, Colombia.

 “What is happening in our country, and these injustices that generate inequities, are the same injustices that are destroying the planet,” he said.